A class of knots with simple $SU(2)$ representations: Strongly invertible knots

 A knot $K \subseteq \R^3 \subseteq S^3$ is called strongly invertible if there is a straight line $A$ in $\R^3$ (extending to an $S^1$ in $S^3$) such that rotation by angle $\pi$ around the axis $A$ preserves $K$, and such that $K$ has precisely two intersection points with $A$.
 The Figure \ref{strongly_invertible} below illustrates the fact that the torus knot $T(3,4)$ is strongly invertible.

 Necessarily this involution $\sigma$ reverses the orientation of the knot $K$, so $K$ is an invertible knot.
 Notice also that $S^3/\sigma$ is homeomorphic to $S^3$.
+The following result on strongly invertible knots is standard, see \cite{Montesinos_Orsay}.
+We include a short proof for the sake of completeness.

 \begin{lemma} Let $K$ be a strongly invertible knot with axis $A$ and involution $\sigma$ given by rotation by $\pi$ around $A$.
-Let $N(K)$ be an open tubular neighbourhood of $K$ which is invariant under $\sigma$.
+Let $N(K)$ be an open tubular neighborhood of $K$ which is invariant under $\sigma$.
 Let $Y(K):= S^3 \setminus N(K)$.
 Then the quotient $Y(K)/\sigma$ is homeomorphic to a 3-ball. \end{lemma} \begin{proof} The quotient of the boundary torus $\partial Y(K)$ by $\sigma$ is a double cover of the 2-sphere, branched along four points.
 Therefore the manifold $Y(K)/\sigma$ is a 3-manifold with boundary a 2-sphere, and which is a submanifold of $S^3/\sigma \cong S^3$.
-However, any 2-sphere embedded in $S^3$ splits the 3-sphere into two balls, by Schönflies' theorem. \end{proof}
+However, any 2-sphere embedded in $S^3$ splits the 3-sphere into two balls, by Schö\"onflies' theorem. \end{proof}

-The following Lemma is known to the experts, but the author is unaware of a reference where the proof is given.
-It likely appears in one of Montesinos' article in spanish language.
-We give a proof for the sake of completeness.
+The following Lemma is known to experts, but the author is unaware of a reference where a proof is given.
+At the level of involutions of the fundamental group of torus knot complements, this can be traced back to Schreier \cite{Schreier}.
+We give a short geometric proof for the sake of completeness.

 \begin{lemma} The torus knots $T_{p,q}$ are strongly invertible. \end{lemma} \begin{proof} We think of a standard embedded torus inside $\R^3$ that is perforated by a skewer in four points, such that rotation by $\pi$ around the skewer yields a symmetry of the torus.
 When we suitably identify this torus with $\R^2 / \Z^2$, the involution becomes a point reflection in $(\frac{1}{2},\frac{1}{2})$ in the fundamental domain $[0,1]\times[0,1]$, with the four fixed points being the classes of the four points